Gutenberg Sci-Fi 6

 Cordwainer Smith

 Or by his clumsy social name Paul Myron Anthony Linebarger.
 What this man got up to is a story itself, he was known for work in Asiatic Studies and “Psycological Warfare”.
 Aside from the rest of his life, sometimes he pitched fictional work as Sci‐Fi.
-Prising the reputation of eccentricity from the small body of work is not easy, so I’ll stick to the only fictional work available on Project Gutenberg, The Game of Rat and Dragon.
-It has has a touch of slang that comes across as an older realism.
+Prising the reputation of eccentricity from the small body of work is not easy.
+The Game of Rat and Dragon has has a touch of slang that comes across as an older realism.
 It uses terms that the author doesn’t care to explain until late—you may need to read the story twice to join the clues.
 Once you’ve assembled the story, it’s complex psychology, and sometimes funny.
 There’s also threads of pain and threat, not caused by a launched fist but from a wider world.
 The end is not like anyone else, but right.
 It’s not scientific speculation, that’s all dressing, but as psychological speculation, rock solid.
 Cats indeed.
 If you’re good for mid‐Fifties style, this one is special.
+As for Scanners Live In Vain I’ll give you a start—‘cranching’ is being pulled back into a body that consciousness is largely disassociated from.
+Even with that, you may be adrift to start.
+The author has stacked ideas—the difficulties of the effect, the uses, the technical and mental adaptions and the sociological outcomes.
+But what stays with you is that, pulp plot or not, these are characters that fear, bicker, adapt and fail.

 Doc E.E.
 Smith